UCLA-CS130/Team22/README.md

 * Use your browser to view the page: `http://localhost:8080/`
 * Use a curl request: `curl localhost:8080`

+The following paths are currently configured:
+* / = simple reverse proxy request to the UCLA website
+* /echo = echo server that echos back the request
+* /special/city.jpg = loads jpg image with static handler
+* /status = status page for statistics on requests to server

 ### Make Commands
 * `make` builds the server
 * `make test` builds all test files and runs both the integration test and all unit tests